 Data centers play an important role in the sustainability solutions made possible through computing, and the best data centers are highly efficient.
-However, the sector still creates significant impacts, including driving 1-2 percent of energy use in the United States.
-Operators need proactive and collaborative strategies for sourcing in order to realize data centers’ potential for sustainability.
+However, the sector still creates significant impacts, including driving more than 2 percent of energy use in the United States.
+Companies that use data center services need to work with their providers to find collaborative strategies for renewable energy sourcing in order to realize data centers’ potential for sustainability.

-Increase the use of renewable energy to power data centers through leadership by the information and communications technology (ICT) industry and collaboration with power providers, developers, utilities and policymakers.
+Increase the use of renewable energy to power data centers through collaboration with companies, power providers, developers, utilities and policymakers.

 Produced a white paper, informed by colocation (colo) data center clients and vendors and GHG emissions verifiers, outlining the information and documentation that may be required to verify colo client greenhouse gas inventories as it relates to renewable energy procured by colo vendors for their data centers.

 Developed and launched the Corporate Colocation and Cloud Buyers’ Principles, six criteria that customers of data center colocation and cloud services expect their data center service providers to meet

 Produced a white paper with WRI addressing the issues of greenhouse gas (GHG) emissions accounting, renewable energy procurement, and reporting in the data center sector